rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-resolve-mysql-service-starting-and-stopping-unexpectedly/index.md

 product_url: cloud-servers
 ---

-This article describes the process of resolving the following MySQL for Windows error:
+This article describes the process of resolving the following MySQL&reg; for Windows&reg; error:

-  `MySQL service on local computer started and then stopped.
-Some services stop automatically if they are not in use by other services or programs`
+    MySQL service on local computer started and then stopped.
+Some services stop automatically if they are not in use by other services or programs.

-The solution could vary depending on your version of MySQL.
-Solutions are listed in the order of priority by which they should be attempted
+The solution varies depending on your version of MySQL.
+Attempt the solutions in the order of the following sections.

 ### Restart the service

 Restart the MySQL service by running the following command:

+    mysqld --initialize

-  `mysqld --initialize' to start the service.
-You will need to be logged in as root or use 'sudo -i' to run this command`
+You need to log in as `root` or use `sudo -i` to run this command.

 ### Reinstall the service

-Log in as the root user then reinstall the MySQL service by running the following sequence of commands:
+Log in as `root` and reinstall the MySQL service by running the following commands:

-  1. `mysqld --install`

-  2. `mysqld --initialize' as per the steps above`
+    mysqld --install
+    mysqld --initialize

 ### Verify the my.ini config file

-Certain versions of MySQL add invalid hex values at the beginning of the `my.ini` configuration file.
+Certain versions of MySQL add invalid hex values at the beginning of the **my.ini** configuration file.
 Deleting the first three hex values using a hex editor should resolve this issue.
-This is due to an issue with a script line which specifies that each file must have a unique ID which then appends the byte order to mark the text file.
+This occurs because of an issue with a script line.
+The line specifies that each file must have a unique ID, which then appends the byte order to mark the text file.

-If you have a backup of the original `my.ini` file, you can copy the contents of this file and manually paste them onto the current `my.ini` to resolve this issue.
+If you have a backup of the original **my.ini** file, you can copy the contents of this file and manually paste them onto the current **my.ini** to resolve this issue.

-### Verify Network Service permissions
+### Verify the Network Service permissions

-You might need to verify the Network Service has the proper permissions.
-Use the steps in this section to verify these permissions are correct.
+You might need to verify that the Network Service has the proper permissions.
+Use the steps in this section to verify these permissions are correct:

-1. Right-click the Data folder
+1. Right-click the **Data** folder.

-2. Select Properties
+2. Select **Properties**.

-3. Select the Security tab
+3. Select the **Security** tab.

-4. Click Advanced
+4. Click **Advanced**.

-5. Click Change Permissions...
+5. Click **Change Permissions...**.

-6. Click Add...
+6. Click **Add...**.

-7. Type `NETWORK SERVICE`
+7. Enter `NETWORK SERVICE`.

-8. Click Check Names
+8. Click **Check Names**.

-9. Click OK
+9. Click **OK**.

-10. Select Full Control
+10. Select **Full Control**.

 ### Check for missing default files

-It's possible that there are missing default files.
-Use the steps in this section to verify these whether a default file is missing.
+It's possible that default files are missing.
+Use the steps in this section to check for this missing default files:

-1. Open the command prompt
+1. Open the command prompt.

-2. Go to the MySQL `bin\` and run the following command:
+2. Go to the MySQL **bin\** and run the following command:

-  `mysqld --defaults-file="C:\Program Files\MySQL\MySQL Server 5.0\my.ini" --standalone --console`
+       mysqld --defaults-file="C:\Program Files\MySQL\MySQL Server 5.0\my.ini" --standalone --console

 3. If it specifies a missing default folder, you should create a new default file.